pa-parazzi/music_service/README.md

 ---

 ## 🔨 Architecture
-The application follows a client–server architecture with a Single Page Application frontend and a stateless REST backend.
+The application follows a client-server architecture with a Single Page Application frontend and a stateless REST backend.

 ### Backend